 Bar Chart (Horizontal and Vertical):

-As you can see, the X-Axis is horisontal on this chart type.
+As you can see, the X-Axis is horizontal on this chart type.
 If you have initially configured your report as a bar chart and want to switch to a line but the data no longer looks representative, you may want to reconsider your fields as well, since not all chart types can display all types of fields.

 Below is an example of plotting the balance per client type, using a line chart.
-Such an example might not be an ideal visualisation for everyone.
+Such an example might not be an ideal visualization for everyone.
 A line chart is very well suited to represent evolutions, therefore you might want to have dates on one of your axes, for example.

 We continue with this chart type because it behaves similarly to the line chart and comes with the same considerations.

 These will display the proportion that certain categories represent out of a total.
 Here is an example of balances per client type at a location:

 This chart displays potential revenue coming from certain categories.
 In the example below, it is based on the balance of accounts belonging to specific client types.

 You can attach a chart to any other reports types, either at the end of the report (for tabular, summary and matrix report types) or at the end of a row group (on summary and matrix reports only, as tabulars do not have row groups).
 Please see Attaching a Chart to other Report Types for details.